Ayrton Senna: Williams (1994)

 Senna took pole at the first three races but retired from each of them.
 At Brazil, Schumacher took the race lead after passing Senna in the pits.
-Senna pushed hard to overtake Schumacher, but spun on lap 56, forcing a retirement.
+Senna pushed hard to overtake Schumacher, but spun on lap 56, forcing a retirement, However, even though he retired from the race in Brazil, he finished in 13th place because he was the last driver to retire and had completed more laps than the other drivers who had retired earlier.
 At the Pacific Grand Prix, Senna's race was ended by a multi-car accident at the first corner, where Mika Häkkinen hit him from behind and Nicola Larini subsequently T-boned him.
 Schumacher won both races, giving him a 20-point lead in the Drivers' Championship.
 Senna took pole again at Imola but fatally crashed during the race.
 Schumacher won his first Drivers' Championship and dedicated it to Senna.

 Death, state funeral and reaction

 1994 San Marino Grand Prix

 The 1994 San Marino Grand Prix was held on the Autodromo Enzo e Dino Ferrari circuit located in Imola, Italy, between 28 April and 1 May 1994.
 The race was marked by a string of accidents suffered by Rubens Barrichello, Roland Ratzenberger, JJ Lehto, and Pedro Lamy, as well as Senna.
 Ratzenberger was killed by his crash in the qualifying session, and Senna brought an Austrian flag with him for the race, which he presumably intended to raise in honor of Ratzenberger.
 Senna was heavily disturbed by the crashes.
-On the morning of the race, Senna spoke with the now-retired Alain Prost about re-establishing the Grand Prix Drivers' Association to organise for driver safety.
+On the morning of the race, Senna spoke with his retired ex-rival Alain Prost about re-establishing the Grand Prix Drivers' Association to organise for driver safety.
 Senna confided to Prost that "I'm not optimistic at all about this race."

 On lap 7, Senna fatally crashed at the high-speed Tamburello corner.
 He was airlifted to Bologna's Maggiore Hospital, where he was pronounced dead at 18:40 CEST (16:40 GMT).
 The official time of death under Italian law was 14:17 CEST (12:17 GMT), the time of the crash.
 The hospital's head of emergency medicine, Dr. Maria Teresa Fiandri, stated that Senna sustained fatal skull fractures, brain injuries, and a ruptured temporal artery, any one of which would likely have killed him.
 Senna's friend and Autosprints picture editor Angelo Orsi took photographs of Senna being treated on track, but out of respect, they have never been made officially public.